- 4 Min Read

 Just like when cooking, preparation is key to making washing your car an enjoyable experience rather than an inconvenient chore.
 Having all of your tools and products neatly laid out and within easy reach takes the hassle of having to search for things when you need them.

-The general wash method I'm going to be outlining here is known as the "two bucket method."
-By utilizing a minimum of two buckets, one with your soapy water, and one with clean water to rinse out your wash mitts, you reduce the amount of grit transfer to your car's paint.
+The general wash method I'm going to be outlining here is known as the "two-bucket method."
+By utilizing a minimum of two buckets, one with your soapy water, and one with clean water to rinse out your wash mitts, you reduce the amount of grit transferred to your car's paint.

-First, I start with filling up my first 5-gallon bucket with water and the recommended amount of Griot's Garage Brilliant Finish Car Wash.
-Typically the amount is 1 ounce per gallon of water; however, it doesn't hurt to use a little extra.
+First, I start by filling up my first 5-gallon bucket with water and the recommended amount of Griot's Garage Brilliant Finish Car Wash.
+Typically, the amount is 1 ounce per gallon of water; however, it doesn't hurt to use a little extra.

 I start by spraying the car and its wheels with water.
 Once wet, I then clean the wheels with a wash mitt, being sure to get between each spoke.
 At the same time, I use my tire brush to scrub off any remaining dirt and oils.
 You can also use a tire brush to clean inside your fender liner as well if you have the clearance.
 I work on one wheel at a time and rinse with water to see if any spots were missed.
 Follow the same steps for all four corners.
 After finishing the wheels, I use the same wash bucket to clean my exhaust tips.